-I follow a lot of authors on Instagram and Facebook.
-One of the things that truly irritates me is the constant begging for reviews.
+One of the things that truly irritates me on my social media is seeing authors constantly begging for reviews.
 If I, as a fellow author, is sick of seeing it, can you imagine what your readers must feel?

 Yes, there are better ways to get reviews than posting about it non-stop on your social media.
 Here are some ideas: